menu

 Interbay is a suburban neighborhood (based on population density) located in Seattle, Washington.
 This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

 Interbay real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the Interbay neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Interbay neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics